rancher/terraform-provider-rancher2/docs/guides/apps_marketplace.md

 }
 ```

-** tip ** If you are reinstalling `rancher-monitoring` and the deployment is failing, try adding this values to app v2
+**Tip:** If you are reinstalling `rancher-monitoring` and the deployment is failing, try adding this values to app v2

 ```
 alertmanager:
   alertmanagerSpec: